 Display Comments Acquiring Trying to acquire a GPS fix Stored UT is using a Stored GPS fix 2D GPS Fix The UT has acquired a 2D GPS fix and can continue Registration with the network 3D GPS Fix The UT has acquired a 3D Fix GNSS Fix The UT got a fix from a GNSS device connected to the serial port.
 Location Shows Latitude and Longitude coordinates if allowed by network GPS Policy.
-Shows "Waiting" if the unit has a fix but the policy has not yet been received.
-Last Fix Shows date and UTC time of last GPS fix.
+Shows "Waiting" if the unit has a fix but the policy has not yet been received from the network.
+Last Fix Shows date and UTC time of last GPS fix

-The Pointing Info section shows the satellite that the UT should be pointed to and gives the Azimuth and elevation angles to the satellite.
+The Pointing Info section shows the satellite that the UT should be pointed to and the Azimuth and elevation angles to the satellite.
 When the UT is in an overlap region, all visible satellites are shown and the user can pick the best one.

 In release 5.9.5.0 and above, a pointing control button was added to the Home page that duplicates the function button on the UT.
 During the "wait for input" state at startup this button is active for 15 seconds.
 If pressed the UT will enter pointing mode and remain until the button is pressed again.
+This feature is useful for repointing one piece 9502s without opening the enclosure.

-Figure 10: Enter pointing
+Figure 9: Enter pointing